derekburgess/aiv_website/index.markdown

 ## Volunteer Project Demos

-We are also seeking 16 volunteer project demos for this years DEF CON!
-If you're a student or in your early career, we'll pay for your flights and hotel to present this.
-Submissions should be made before **May 1st 2024** to be considered in time.
+We are also seeking 8 volunteer project demos for this years DEF CON!
+Submissions should be made before **June 1st 2024** to be considered in time for DEF CON 32 (August 8-12).
 To submit your demo project: **[Complete this google form](https://forms.gle/gZMe4SDJNqGWgdik7)**

 If you would like to volunteer to help setup or manage events: [Submit a general volunteer application here](https://forms.gle/vCrz3zpR8xHCsTtJ8)